CSPS-EFPC-DAAN/Learner-Manual-Manuel-de-l-apprenant/index.md

 Teams are responsible for setting a time and place for their learning circles each week.
 Participation is mandatory, and it can be virtual or in-person.
 You will be given time, on the last day of the bootcamp (November 1st), to agree on a time for the weekly learning circles (for example every Thursday from 1:00-2:30 ET) and book it in your calendars.

-It’s important to note that only one problem per team will be selected for practicum.
-Teams will be involved in the selection, which may occur during the bootcamp or later in the process.
-By the time the practicum rolls around, each team will have a well-defined problem and have identified the data sources required to prototype a solution.
-Even if your problem is not selected, this should not prevent you from exploring it on your own, applying what you have learned.
+By the time the practicum begins, each team will have a well-defined problem and have identified the data sources required to prototype a solution.

 **3. 2-week practicum, including Demo Day**